 The entrance foyer is defined with rich colours and patterns with a statement sofa and cement wall tiles.

-The home, which belongs to a Muscat-based entrepreneur and his wife and three kids, works as a base for their visits to India.
-When he met the designers, the only thing he put forward as his brief were a few functional requirements.
+he met the designers, the only thing he put forward as his brief were a few functional requirements.
 “They did not enforce any aesthetic on us.
 We did make a presentation to them, but they didn’t give us a Pinterest mood board,” says Huzefa.

 The classical palette for the formal living room is in ivory whites with a large metal center table.
 A dull gold wall art and chandeliers along with two indigo armchairs complete the look.